* Graft scandals deepen public's anger over spending cuts

 * Revelations about Barcenas severance pay embarrass Rajoy

 * Barcenas charged with bribery, money laundering, tax fraud

-MADRID, Feb 25 A former treasurer of Spain's
+MADRID, Feb 25 The former treasurer of Spain's

-passport on Monday while judges investigate millions of euros he
+court for questioning on Monday about millions of euros he

-Luis Barcenas is accused of using his position to take
+Luis Barcenas is charged with using his position to take

 bribes, evade taxes by hiding the proceeds in Switzerland and